 Toronto-born professor shot in Fla. targeted: police

-Dan Markel, a Florida State University law professor who grew up in Toronto, was shot and killed in Tallahassee on Saturday.
+Dan Markel, a Florida State University law professor who grew up in Toronto, is seen in this undated file photograph.
 (Florida State University website)

 The Canadian Press

 Last Updated Monday, July 21, 2014 5:45PM EDT